-The Relationship Between Self-Injury or Self-Mutilation Behavior and Clinical Depression
+The Relationship Between Self-Injury and Depression

 Self-Injury is known by many names, including self-abuse, self-mutilation, deliberate self-harm, parasuicidal behavior.
 It may be referred to by specific methods of self-injury such as "delicate" or "coarse" cutting, burning, or hair pulling.

 Self-Injury transcends gender, age, religion, educational and income level.
 It may be accompanied by depression, and/or a range of psychiatric problems such as other mood disorders, obsessive-compulsive disorder, addictions, eating disorders or psychotic disorders.
-The longer it goes unrecognized and untreated the more disruptive it is to the sufferer's life and relationships and the more treatment resistant it may become.
+The longer it goes unrecognized and untreated the more disruptive it is to the sufferer's life and relationships and the more treatment-resistant it may become.

 More information about the relationship between self-injury and clinical depression